Hi. I’m Robert Bidinotto, a.k.a. The Vigilante Author — and creator of Dylan Hunter, the thriller world’s “new face of justice.”

 I adopted the “vigilante author” label from the theme of my bestselling 2011 thriller, HUNTER, a devious tale that centers around a wave of vigilante killings.
 Bridging and blending the crime and spy-fiction genres, and with a powerful love story at its heart, HUNTER draws upon my experiences as an investigative journalist writing true-crime books and articles.

 I’m delighted that HUNTER has struck a responsive chord with readers around the world.
 If you haven’t yet read it, I hope you check it out at the links over on the right margin.
 HUNTER is available in ebook, audiobook, and trade paperback editions.
+Its award-winning sequel, BAD DEEDS, also is available in ebook and paperback.

 If you want to find out more about my unusual personal path to success as a novelist, you may enjoy this article about “My Self-Publishing ‘Rocky’ Story.”
 I’m proud to say that I’ve now joined the list of the best-selling self-published novelists.